 Homunculus Theatre Company’s workshops provide our students with the opportunity to be expressive, show more of themselves, and gives them the tools to create drama that is generous, responsible and authentic.
 Students are inherently curious and learn much from industry artists because they represent people who are committed to creating these live 3-D experiences.
 It would be hard to find a company

-with this kind of longevity and is testament to the company delivering curriculum relevant learning experiences that ready our drama students for the new world of live theatre.
+with this kind of longevity and is a testament to the company delivering curriculum relevant learning experiences that ready our drama students for the new world of live theatre.

-“At Flying Fish Point State School, we are committed to teaching our students a growth-mindset embodied within a pedagogy of Mind, Body and Spirit in both academic, personal and community mindedness.
+At Flying Fish Point State School, we are committed to teaching our students a growth-mindset embodied within a pedagogy of Mind, Body and Spirit in both academic, personal and community-mindedness.

 Regional and Remote Queensland schools often provide a unique contrast to our SEQ peers in terms of remoteness, access to resources and facilities, and access to employment and further education opportunities.
-Many of our students live within these confines, and are often coupled with low-socioeconomic living situations and legacies of family unrest and trauma.
+Many of our students live within these confines and are often coupled with low-socioeconomic living situations and legacies of family unrest and trauma.

-Homunculus Theatre Company, in particular their delivery and teaching of Commedia del Arte, transcends daily poverties and gives life to a passion for the English language, Literature, the Arts, and creation and innovation.
+Homunculus Theatre Company, in particular, their delivery and teaching of Commedia del Arte, transcends daily poverties and gives life to a passion for the English language, Literature, the Arts, and creation and innovation.

-Through Humour, our Mind falls in love with the idiosyncrasies of the English language, of classical literature, of a realisation that understanding and context of the world we live in can shape our own destinies.
+Through Humour, our Mind falls in love with the idiosyncrasies of the English language, of classical literature, of a realisation that understanding and context of the world we live in can shape our destinies.
 We are encouraged to learn, to write, to create and to innovate.

 Through Emotion, our Spirit grows as we battle trauma and past heartache.
 Laughter triggers our motor-neurons as new links are made in brain development.
-Positive self-esteem is promoted as we work together through an influx of positive emotions and feel-good moments.
-Communication, teamwork and focus rise amongst this strong spirit to develop students with positivity and hope.
+Positive self-esteem is promoted as we work together through an influx of positive emotions and feel-good moments — communication, teamwork and focus rise amongst this strong spirit to develop students with positivity and hope.

 Finding something that delivers this Pedagogy while integrating areas of the National Curriculum in such an engaging way is exciting for our school and all schools across Regional and Remote Queensland.

-Homunculus Theatre Co. is this whole package.”
+Homunculus Theatre Co. is this whole package.

-“The history of Comedy and the purposefulness to society and community it has fulfilled and having been a focus of laughter, empowerment can be seen to embody the clear purposefulness of the Arts in the education realm.
+The history of Comedy and the purposefulness to society and community it has fulfilled and has been a focus of laughter, empowerment can be seen to embody the clear purposefulness of the Arts in the education realm.

 Clint Bolster and Homunculus continue to embody this, to this day; here, now in our twenty-first century, keeping alive the laughter, empowering school students of all ages within remote communities that are just as much a part of the fabric of the whole embodiment of the greater Australian community in being able to access the Arts, just as the city counterparts are able to do.
 Serving the traditions away from the digital screens, bringing people together in a ‘live’ setting particularly school children need the traditions of coming together as a student body, an audience and are able to participate and create as part of the Arts – this IS Homunculus.